mikeqfu/pyhelpers/docs/source/quick-start.rst

 Save and load data with Pickle
 ==============================

 The module :py:mod:`store<pyhelpers.store>` can be used to help save and load data.
-Some functions from this module require `openpyxl`_, `XlsxWriter`_ or `xlrd`_, which have been installed along with the installation of PyHelpers.
+Some functions from this module require `openpyxl`_, `XlsxWriter`_ and/or `xlrd`_, which have been installed along with the installation of PyHelpers.

 Before proceeding to the examples for this module, let’s create a `pandas.DataFrame`_ first: